Driving at an appropriate speed is essential for ensuring road safety, and this principle holds even more significance in heavy vehicles in (NSW).

 Conclusion:

-As responsible drivers, it is imperative for heavy vehicle operators to adhere to the prescribed speed limits in NSW.
+As responsible drivers, heavy vehicle operators must adhere to the prescribed speed limits in NSW.
 Speeding in heavy vehicles attracts significant fines and demerit points and poses serious risks to road safety.
 By obeying speed limits; heavy vehicle drivers play a crucial role in maintaining a safe and secure road environment for all road users.